garfield-gray/Calculations/README.md

 # Calculations
-this repo's been made for study affairs it has 3 files, 2 for jupyter (julia/python) & the other one for python itself
+this repo's been made for study affairs like my HomeWorks, it has 3 files, 2 for jupyter (julia/python) & the other one for python itself